GearsDatapacks/dpm/README.md

 ### Init
 Some DPM functions require an initialised project.
 To initialise a DPM project, open the terminal in your datapack folder (the one containing pack.mcmeta), and run `dpm init`.
 This will ask some questions and then generate a file named `project.json`.
+It will also create a file named `dpmconfig.json`, which changes some of the functionality of the dppm command.
+More information [here](#config)

 ### Install
 Install downloads datapacks into your world or as dependencies of another datapack.